-It is important to understand that it is all about the ability to render increasingly complex injury care to larger numbers of people.
-In other words, progressively increasing your skills and contents of your medical aid kits from a single individual’s immediate medical first aid needs all the way to a fairly decent sized family or group all of whom need medical aid.
+It is also important to understand that it is all about the ability to render increasingly complex injury care to larger numbers of people.
+In other words, progressively increasing your skills and contents of your medical aid kits from a single individual’s immediate medical first aid need all the way to a fairly decent sized family or group all of whom need medical aid.

 The best way to explain what I am talking about is with a picture…

 These medical aid kits under the “injury” section provide the ability to meet an increasing level of medical first aid care to increasingly larger groups of people: